appac/cornelius/README.md

 Takes a team's ID, name, or abbreviated name, and returns their 40 man roster.

 `options` can be an object or a string.
 If it's a string it will return the roster with short form player objects -- just a name and ID.
+An error message alerts you to an invalid `team_id`.

 **Parameters**